umulmrum/symfony-cert/README.md

   - _self: current template name.
   - _context: current context.
   - _charset: current charset.
-- Symfony adds the `app` global variable which enables access to e.g. the user, the environment and the request.
+- Symfony adds the `app` global variable which itself contains variables for:
+  - debug
+  - environment
+  - request
+  - security
+  - session
+  - user
 - Custom global variables can be configured by setting `twig: globals: foo: bar` in the config.yml file.
 - The value can also be a service; set the service ID as value, prefixed with an "@".